-Online degree works pretty much like attending a physical university and they cost several thousands of dollars.
+The online degree works pretty much like attending a physical university, and they cost several thousands of dollars.
 These undergraduate to postgraduate programs are more elaborated and will take a couple of years to complete.
 You need to pass online assignments or take in-person exams to earn yourself an accredited degree from a particular higher institution.

 So, what’s there to like about Future Learn?
 Here is some good stuff one can take away from the platform.

 (1) Unlike other eLearning sites like Udemy and Skillshare, the courses and programs are professionally structured to achieve the best academic results.
 Since they are supported by recognized institutions and conducted by field experts, it’s reassuring to know that you’re learning from trusted and qualified sources.
 And there are many positive reviews to support these.

 (2) Instead of convening to the traditional way of teaching, it uses a lot of media to make lessons more engaging and also provides video transcripts for the hearing impaired.
 The site is user-friendly and works perfectly well on mobile even without an app.
 That means you can learn anytime while on the go.

 (3) The courses are suitable for almost anyone who has the desire to enhance their knowledge through eLearning.
 If you simply want to learn a new subject without too much commitment, just pick one of the short courses.
 If you’re currently a college student and want to add more credits to your field of expertise, you can start with the micro-credential programs.
 And if you’re planning to advance to a higher level in your career, then going with the online degrees will help you achieve this goal.